Typhoon Wutip (2019): Guam

-The NWS announced a tropical storm watch for Guam on February 21.
+The NWS announced a tropical storm watch for Guam on February 20; it was upgraded to a warning on February 22, before being canceled two days later.
 Guam was still reeling from Typhoon Mangkhut in the previous year as hundreds fled to emergency shelters; over 430 children and adults sought refuge at five different emergency shelters.
 Public schools were closed in preparation of Wutip on February 22.
 The same day, Cope North, an annual military exercise that takes place around Guam, was paused "as a precautionary measure due to hazardous and potentially damaging winds," according to the Pacific Air Forces.
 The NWS also upgraded the watch to a tropical storm warning on that day.
 A team of 18 from the Federal Emergency Management Agency (FEMA) assisted Guam with emergencies.
 Civil defense officials warned Guam residents that winds between 64–72 km/h and rainfall up to 15.24 cm were expected, and advised them to stay indoors until the storm had passed.
 Lieutenant Governor Josh Tenorio put Guam and the military bases under Condition of Readiness (COR) 2, before upgrading it to COR 1.
 About 25 flights to and from Guam were canceled, leading to the loss of 4,993 seats.

 As Wutip's rainbands began affecting the island, a heavy outer rainband remained largely in place over the southern side for several hours, and exhibited the meteorology phenomena training.
 Wutip was the first typhoon to affect Guam in the month of February since Typhoon Irma in 1953.
 On February 23, Antonio B. Won Pat International Airport recorded 4.21 in of rain from the storm, resulting in a flash flood warning being announced, while also setting a record for that date.
 The Guam Power Authority reported isolated power outages occurring across Guam.
 Wutip made its closest point of approach on the 24th, when it was about 165 mi southwest of the island.
 Wutip dumped 17 in of rain in Inarajan, 12 in in Dandan, and 6 to 8 in elsewhere on the island.
 Maximum sustained winds of 40–45 mph and gusts of 70 mph persisted throughout the night into early February 25, as seas remained hazardous.
 In Santa Rita, manholes were overflowed by flooding.
 Merizo also endured inundation, though it was noted as "nothing too bad" by its mayor's office.
 Inarajan experienced more significant damage, with obstructed roads and many downed trees and power lines along with major flooding.
 Preliminary damage in infrastructure for Wutip totaled over $1.3 million.
 No injuries or serious damages were reported, and the COR 1 was canceled by the lieutenant governor along with brigadier general Gentry Boswell, placing Guam under COR 4, the normal condition of readiness.
 The Guam Department of Education later reopened all of its 41 schools.